 Katakana Chart (PDF 10 pages)

-Are you interested in basic Japanese from zero?
+Are you interested in learning Japanese from zero?

-I have a mini-course (free) with 5 video lessons that guide you through the very basics of Japanese.
-You can sign up below.
+I have a mini-course with 5 lesson videos that guide you through the very basics of Japanese.
+Click the “Enroll Now” button below and you can join for free!

 Hi!